How Tire Choice Impacts Total Cost Per Hour on Earthmoving Jobs

 Cost per hour is a practical way to evaluate equipment expenses beyond upfront pricing.
 It combines the total cost of a tire with how long it lasts and how it impacts machine productivity.
 In construction environments, this includes the purchase price, expected lifespan, maintenance needs, and the effect on fuel consumption and uptime.

-When operators choose the right earthmoving tire solutions for construction equipment, they are not just selecting a component but influencing how efficiently a machine performs over hundreds or thousands of operating hours.
+When operators choose the right earthmoving tire for construction equipment, they are not just selecting a component but influencing how efficiently a machine performs over hundreds or thousands of operating hours.
 A tire that lasts longer and reduces downtime often delivers a lower cost per hour, even if the initial investment is higher.

 Key Factors That Influence Tire Cost Per Hour